This section will be updated as soon as the 2015 music lineup has been finalized. For now, please enjoy reading about the 2014 community concert.

 Once the concert concludes, attendees are encouraged to make the short migration across the street from the Courthouse Square to Whiskey Row, a historic landmark in the Old West mountain town formerly used to house bars and brothels.
 As of late, the brothels have made the jump to restaurants while the bars remain intact and fully functioning.

-With thousands of mountain bikers, plus their friends and family members in town for the weekend, Prescott, Arizona is a town packed with mellow bike culture vibes and promise for a better world through healthy pursuits and outdoor living.
+With thousands of mountain bikers, plus their friends and family members in town for the weekend, Prescott, Arizona is a town packed with mountain bike culture and promise for a better world through healthy outdoor pursuits.

 With great cooperation from Yavapai County and the Prescott Downtown Partnership, the Sierra Nevada Brewing Co.
 Beer Garden will open near the stage area at 11a, expanding to the beautiful south Courthouse lawn at 2p, and making for the perfect place to unwind with an oat soda while glorious music fills the air into the evening.